Kristina01111000/Drws_site/README.md

 - Look at the youtube channel for links, module 1 and 2 are there -> they cannot be embeded into the site, other youtube videos can be, so is there a settings problem with them? waiting on email response for this

-Scorecard stuff
-- Remove the four element score card widget from the scorecard page -> hide it

 Score card:
 - move changes from copy to the master
 - should i start keeping a list of things he wants for the app? that the google doc can't do?